mitchellramsey/mtholly-youthleagues-portal/README.md

 2. Allow Parents to see when and where the team will practice
 3. Allow Parents access to the game schedule
 4. Allow Coaches to create a practice schedule
+5. Allow Administrators to create teams
+6. Allow Administrators to assign coaches to teams
-5. Allow Administrators to create a game schedule
+7. Allow Administrators to create a game schedule

 ### Technologies Used
 * React